A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Here’s what you’ve learned so far:

-When you add an ERP into the mix, your other workflows – such as project management and risk management – are also accounted for.
+When you add an ERP into the mix, your other workflows — such as project management and risk management — are also simplified and centralized.

 How to integrate Salesforce CRM with an ERP